-This course is an introductory level, with content focus in OT Process, Intervention and Outcomes.
+This course is an Introductory Level, with content focus in Occupational Therapy Process, Intervention.
 Completion of this course is recognized by the OT Oregon Licensing Board as 1 contact hour.

 NOTE: To ensure emails sent from firstname.lastname@example.org and email@example.com for the virtual event are not sent to your spam or junk folder, please make sure to add these email accounts to your contact list in your email browser.
 If you are an OTAO member, please also make sure to be logged into your account, before registering for the event.

 Below are some of the events we have had in the past:

 - Occupational Therapy for Individuals with Visual Impairment: An overview of vision function, screening, and intervention (Julie Allen, 2015)

 - The Pain Terrain: An inpatient look at the pain patient (Joanne Gatti, 2016)